apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-hooks.en.rst

 certificate and make any additional checks.

-Processing will continue regardless of whether the hook callback executes :c:func:`TSSslVConnReenable()` since the openssl implementation does not allow for pausing processing during the certificate verify callback.
+Processing will continue regardless of whether the hook callback executes :c:func:`TSVConnReenable()` since the openssl implementation does not allow for pausing processing during the certificate verify callback.

 TS_SSL_VERIFY_SERVER_HOOK